-The course is assessed through coursework and completion of work experience.
+The course is assessed through assignments and examinations.
 Students complete 4 units over the course of two years plus work placements.

 The BTEC Level 3 Extended Certificate is equivalent to 1 A Level.

 Students will study elements which give a broad range of knowledge and expertise useful within Health and Social Care.

 These elements include:

-- Human lifespan development

-- Working in health and social care

-- Meeting individual care and support needs

-- Supporting individuals with additional needs
+- Human lifespan development Exam - Working in health and social care Exam - Meeting individual care and support needs Assignments - Supporting individuals with additional needs Assignments